Showing posts with label Barefoot Mailmen. Show all posts

 The Barefoot Mailman, a name applied collectively to the men who walked and rowed the rugged 136-mile round trip from Palm Beach to Miami, greatly improved mail delivery in the area during the late 1800s.

-Through their efforts during the years 1885 to 1892, letters took a week to get from Palm Beach to Miami along the barefoot route - much-shortened from the mail route used before 1885.
+Through their efforts during the years 1885 to 1892, letters took a week to get from Jupiter to Miami along the barefoot route - much-shortened from the mail route used before 1885.
+The US Post Office operated a route from 1867 for two years before suspending the route.

 Current resident of Hillsboro Inlet